Environment Variables

 To create a new environment set, click + icon.
 It will open the Create Environment Set popup window.

-Enter Name and click Create; if you don’t want to save the set click Discard.
+Enter Name and click Create; if you don’t want to save the set click Cancel.

 Once you have created the environment set, you can now add the environment variable to it by entering the Name and Value.